whaynes/STCW23/jekyll/assessments/Deck/OICNW-5-1C.md

 ### Condition

-{{ "On a ship at sea or in a full mission simulator, proceeding at a speed of at least half ahead." | markdownify }}
+On a ship at sea or in a full mission simulator, proceeding at a speed of at least half ahead.

 ### Performance requirement